Feature request #16255

 Or, perhaps we could ask Ordnance Survey to collaborate with QGIS developers by submitting their svg folder for inclusion as a core svg folder, though they may not like this idea if they want to maintain a less-than-open copyright on those symbols.

-#2 Updated by Regis Haubourg 6 months ago
+#2 Updated by Regis Haubourg about 2 years ago

 - Priority changed from Normal to Low